Contents

 }

-That distinction is the whole point of the status mapping below: a decline is a normal answer, a fault is an HTTP error.
+In the status mapping below, a decline is a normal answer and a fault is an HTTP error.

 How thrown faults map to status codes